spectrum-health-systems/TingenTransmorger/docs/man/README.md

 Tingen Transmorger is now configured!

-# Initializing the Tingen Transmorger database
+# Creating the Transmorger database

 That last thing was only *mostly* true: Tingen Transmorger needs one more configuration change, but it's a temporary one.